How to plan your Eurail itinerary

 Step 5: Make reservations if necessary

-As a general rule, high-speed trains and night trains require a reservation and associated fee.
+As a general rule, high-speed trains and night trains require a reservation and associated fee, this is an important part for when you plan your Eurail itinerary.
 Regional trains usually do not.
 To know exactly which trains require reservations, consult the timetable, which after a search, will display whether the train needs to be booked ahead of time.

-There are three ways to make reservations: online through a railway website, at the train station in person, and by telephone.
+There are 4 ways to make reservations: with the Eurail.com Reservation Service, online through a railway website, at the train station in person, and by telephone.
 Reservations can be made up to three months in advance.